zirkelc/middy-store/README.md

 # Middleware `middy-store` for Middy

-`middy-store` is a middleware for Middy that automatically stores and loads payloads from and to a store, like Amazon S3.
+`middy-store` is a middleware for Middy that automatically stores and loads payloads from and to a Store like Amazon S3 or potentially other services.

 ## Installation
 You will need [@middy/core](https://www.npmjs.com/package/@middy/core) >= v5 to use `middy-store`.
-It is recommended to install `middy-store` and its sub-packages with an exact version to avoid accidental breaking changes.
+Please be aware that the API is not stable yet and might change in the future.
+To avoid accidental breaking changes, please pin the version of `middy-store` and its sub-packages in your `package.json` to an exact version.

 ```sh
 npm install --save-exact @middy/core middy-store middy-store-s3